JM Family Enterprises

-JM Family Enterprises, Inc. (JMFE) is a diversified automotive company.
-It is ranked by Forbes as the 17th largest privately held company in the U.S. The company is ranked on the Fortune "100 Best Companies to Work For" list, and was No. 9 on the InformationWeek 500 list of the nation's leading information technology innovators.
+JM Family Enterprises, Inc. (JMFE) is a diversified automotive company, founded by Jim Moran in 1968.
+It is ranked by Forbes as the 16th largest privately held company in the United States.

 History

 Founded in 1968 by James M. (Jim) Moran, JM Family has grown from a core distribution business importing Japanese cars into a diversified automotive corporation whose principal businesses focus on vehicle distribution and processing, financial services, finance and insurance products, retail sales and dealer technology products and services.
-The company employs more than 4,000 people nationwide.
+The company employs more than 5,000 associates.

 Deerfield Beach became JMFE's corporate headquarters in 1981.
 Jacksonville architect Robert C. Broward designed the campus.

 Best Company to work for

 In 2016, JMFE was ranked 13th on Fortune magazine's article, "30 Best Workplaces to Retire From".

 JM Family marked their 50th year in business by announcing a $150 million makeover for their corporate headquarters."

 The year 2022 was the 24th year that JM Family Enterprises was included in Fortune's "100 Best Companies to Work For" list.